cspwcspw/DIY_Constant_Load_Controller/README.md

 halves.
 I chose 10-bit PWM output which gives a PWM carrier frequency of about 15.6Khz.

-So here is the intial LTSpice suimulation and the "front end" of my build.
-I used a switch in LTSpice to "float" the GPIO - this happens in practice when the Arduino is reset.
+So here is the intial LTSpice simulation and the "front end" of my build.
+I used a switch in LTSpice to "float" the GPIO - this simulates what happens when the Arduino is reset.

 ![CircuitPart1](Images/CircuitPart1.png "Circuit Part1")

 Smoothing was still a bit problematic.
 With bigger resistors and capacitors in the RC circuit I got less ripple, but slower response to changes in the PWM value.
-And I still had to solve the problem of level shifing and remapping the 0V-5V into 2V-8V (nominal).
+And I still had to solve the problem of level shifing and remapping the 0V-5V into 2V-8V.

 To shift and stretch the voltage range I used an OpAmp.
 And I wanted a two-pole smoothing filter.
 What seems to work really nicely is that I put a smaller